tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 ## Methods

-The experimental procedures in Experiment 2 are quite similar to those in Experiment 1.
-Experiment 2 employed a 2 (task goal: 10% vs. 15% reduction) x 2 (last year's usage: exact vs. rounded) within-subjects design, with a between-subjects manipulation of the reference class (USD vs. Percentage vs. kWh).
-We recruited 206 participants from Amazon Mechanical Turk, but data from from 10 participants were corrupted due to experimenter error, leaving a final sample of 196 participants.
+In Experiment 2, We recruited 206 participants from Amazon Mechanical Turk, but data from from 10 participants were corrupted due to experimenter error, and six excluded due to deviant behavior, leaving a final sample of 190 participants (102 male; 88 female.
+Average age = 35.5, SD=9.5)

+Experiment 2 employed a mixed experimental design with reference class (USD, Percentage, kWh) as a between-subjects factor, and two within-subjects factors: task goal (10% vs. 15% reduction) and the presentation of last year's usage data (exact vs. rounded numbers).
+The order of presentation of the goal, rounding, and state conditions was counterbalanced across participants.
+As in Experiment 1, each participant completed the energy reduction planning task for two different family-state scenarios.
+In the "rounded" condition, both the family's previous year usage and the state averages were rounded to the nearest whole number.

 ## Results